 - Ensure that your computer is doing automatic updates for the programs that regularly need to be updated.
 This includes your operating system and any other programs that would need updates.
 Please note that we do not recommend updating any programs or software when using public wireless networks.
 There have been documented cases of updates being sent by malicious actors on such networks that are actually viruses or malware.

-- Be careful about opening attachments or clicking on links in email messages, and be careful when browsing unfamiliar sites.
-Many of the problems that users encounter are the result of opening up infected attachments in emails or clicking on links in SPAM messages.
+- Be careful about opening attachments or clicking on links in email messages.
+Many of the problems that users encounter result from opening infected attachments to emails or clicking on malicious links.
 You should only open attachments that you are expecting.
 If you have received an attachment from someone that you know and you are not expecting an attachment, you should check with the sender prior to opening the attachment.
 In addition to attachments, embedded links in SPAM are also another main cause of spyware or malware infestations.
-If you receive SPAM messages, you should never use any of the links in those messages, especially the links that appear to provide you with the ability to stop receiving messages (unsubscribe links).
-Another way your system can become infected with a virus or infested with viruses/malware is by visiting malicious web sites.
-It is much more difficult to prevent problems caused by these sites, as users randomly stumble upon them.
-However you should be careful where you go on the Internet as the safety of your computer does depend on it.
-Recently, there have been a good deal of problems with the advertising networks and how they feed web sites.
-So ad blockers have now become essential in keeping computers safe.
+If you receive SPAM messages, you should never use any of the links in those messages.
+If you question the validity of any email message, you can always check with us to confirm whether it is valid.